✓ Updated May 2026

 What is Palace of Versailles, France famous for?

-Ready to book Palace of Versailles, France?
+When you're ready to book Palace of Versailles, France

 Compare prices across top travel sites to find the best deal.